21 May Rookie Hill Ride

 Fox Run Creek borders Fox Run Road (4.9).
 For some reason, every year it seems at least one teen manages to slide a car off this section of the road right down the hill into the creek.

 There are some really great old farms and farm houses on Hebron Road.
 A well kept secret, not visible from the road, is the wholesale mum farm near the crossing of Bull Skin Creek.
 All the mums sold at the Kroger stores is the Greater Louisville Area in the area are grown right here.

 As you turn off Harrington Mill onto LaGrange Rd KY 53 (16.6) the end of your ride, you are introduced to Shelbyville.
 You pass the Shelbyville Country Club on your left and then the Fairgrounds on your right.
 This also serves as the site of the Shelbyville Horse Show.
 Shelby County is the Saddlebred Capital of the World and the Shelbyville Horse Show is nationally known.
 Over 400 horses will enter over 60 events over 4 days and with approximately 15,000 in attendance.

 If you are waiting at the light at Washington and US 60, look at the house on left between Washington and Main.
 This is a mail order house constructed from a kit purchased from Sears and Roebuck.
 From about 1908-1940 you could actually buy a house kit consisting of up to 30,000 parts for less than $5,000.

 Enjoy leisurely riding down Main Street and viewing all the historic old houses.
-If you look to the left as you pass Cubert’s Market you will see a log cabin which was stripped of its covering and exposed in the early 1970’s by Bob Andriot, who now owns the Bell House on the left in the 700 block.
+If you look to the left along Main Street you will see a log cabin which was stripped of its covering and exposed in the early 1970’s by Bob Andriot, who now owns the Bell House on the left in the 700 block.